Hasan013/Data-Analysis-PowerBi/Supply Chain FMCG/README.md

-# Generating Insights to solve a Supply Chain Issue in the FMCG domain!
+# Generating Insights for Supply Chain Issue in FMCG domain!

 Exciting Update!
 Just completed a significant Data Analysis project on generating Insights to solve a Supply Chain Issue in the FMCG domain!